mibarbou/SwiftViper/README.md

 This repo stores XCode templates, that allows you to create VIPER module in Swift.
 You can use this template without using and DI frameworks, but I highly recommend you to start using Swinject for dependecy injection.

 ## How to use? ##
 If you are using XCode7 just go to Application folder, browse to the Xcode application icon.
 Right-click it and choose 'Show Package Contents'.
-Then browse to: `Contents/Developer/Platforms/iPhoneOS.platform/Developer/Library/Xcode/Templates/Project Templates/Application/` and add `Viper Module Swift.xctemplate` there.
+Then browse to: `/Contents/Developer/Platforms/iPhoneOS.platform/Developer/Library/Xcode/Templates/Project\ Templates/iOS/Application/` and add `Viper Module Swift.xctemplate` there.
 That's it.
 Now you can find your template in XCode -> New File -> iOS -> Source

 Add the following line to your project Podfile (we need to specify a commit, as container hierarchy is not released yet)

 ```
-pod 'Swinject', :git => 'https://github.com/Swinject/Swinject.git', :commit => '48a8504'
+pod 'Swinject'
 ```

 ### References ###